Explore a comprehensive guide to exercises suitable after bariatric surgery, promoting recovery and well-being.

 According to studies conducted by the National Institute of Health, patients who had undergone weight loss surgery and continually exercised, reduced their body mass index (BMI) by almost 5% more than those who did not.

 When our body begins to shed pounds, it will eliminate both muscle and fat.
-We do not want to lose muscle, so exercising is very important to help retain lean muscle and only eliminate fat.
+We do not want to lose muscle, so exercising is very important to help retain lean muscle and eliminate fat.
 We wish to retain muscle not only for the definition it provides but also because muscles do many jobs including burning calories, attributing to strength and stamina, helping support bones and joints, aiding in the control of blood sugar levels, and many other capacities that help us to stay healthy.

 2. Increases Energy Levels and Productivity